 The Aubrey Thonger Silver Cup for the most promising talent was presented to Sergey Druzhinin, a pianist age 12.

-The Orchestra is most grateful to our sponsors: Handel Pianos Ltd for sponsoring and providing a grand piano for use in the Final, and the Louis Baylis Charitable Trust for their financial support.
+The Orchestra is most grateful to our sponsors: Handel Pianos Ltd for sponsoring and providing a grand piano for use in the Final, and The Prince Philip Trust Fund and the Louis Baylis Charitable Trust for their financial support.

 Any queries can be sent to the Competition organiser through our Contact Form - please choose the category Young Musician Concerto Competition.